UpasakaRickicki/buddhadust/pts-ebooks/mn/README.md

 `a`

 #### Issues with Step 4.
-Can be fixed manually in ~2 minutes
+Can be fixed manually in about 2 minutes

 * Sutta 22 has a unique "<a id="non-returner">" tag
 * Sutta 77 line 3021 has a unique footnote link within the footnote